emacs-grammarly/lsp-grammarly/README.md

 can now close VSCode and go back to Emacs!

 ### 🔍 Method 2: Login with Emacs (a bit complicated)

+> ⚠️ This method is no longer working, please login with VSCode! (method 1)
+>
+> This is currently WIP.

 Hit `M-x lsp-grammarly-login` and you should see the Grammarly's website pop out from your favorite browser.
 See below [screenshot](#authentication-from-grammarly-website),